Incense In The Wind

 Best rose incense

-Own brand / private label sellers and distributors
+Own brand / private label sellers and commissioners

 Own brand or private label sellers and distributors do not make incense but commission it and sell it under their own brand name.
-Some distributors, such as Gokula, Happy Hari, Absolute Bliss, and TOI may use the same producers, and some, such as Gokula may be more open about their suppliers, and may also sell directly branded incense alongside their own self-branded incense.
+Some distributors, such as Gokula, Happy Hari, Absolute Bliss, Pure, and TOI may use the same producers, such as HMS, and some, such as Gokula and Pure, may be more open about their suppliers, and a few also sell directly branded incense alongside their own self-branded incense.
 They are not producers themselves, and often will conceal their sources in order to sell at a high price and make a larger profit, though they can serve a useful function of supporting local producers, and bringing either quality or cheap incense into the UK, Europe, and America that may not otherwise be distributed.
 Some companies, like Aargee/Stamford, are very big commercial operations with vast warehouses, others, like Gokula, are small one-person operations.

 I sway to and fro on the issue.
 I understand the impulse and desire both from the resellers and the producers to go down the own brand route, and have the realism to accept it, but emotionally and spiritually I don't like it.
 I am way more accepting of it when the prices are low (I love supermarket own brands because they are cheaper), but I hate it when the prices are high.
+I don't like paying more for an own brand than I would if buying the same incense with the maker's name on it.
 Some great genuine Indian incense can be bought from Aavyaa and Popat Stores for low, low prices.
 It is up to the consumer to find these out for themselves.

 For information about the actual makers of incense rather than the middle man,